LambdaTest/documentation/docs/hyperexecute-guided-walkthrough.md

   The YAML configuration file utilizes the `buildConfig` to manage hyperlink behavior based on test status.
 Here's a breakdown of the parameters within buildConfig:

   - **`buildPrefix`**: This parameter sets a custom prefix for dynamically generated build names.
-The format employs ${name} as a placeholder, which will be replaced with a specific value during configuration.
+The format employs $&lbrace;name&rbrace; as a placeholder, which will be replaced with a specific value during configuration.

   - **`buildName`**: This parameter allows you to define a specific name for the build.
 Similar to buildPrefix, $&lbrace;name&rbrace; acts as a placeholder for a custom value.